 Overview

-Current tutorial we will get to know what is fetchMode, how to it is used to fetch the entity, introduction to @org.hibernate.annotations.Fetch annotation.
+In the current tutorial, we will get to know what is fetchMode, how it is used to fetch the entity and an introduction to @org.hibernate.annotations.Fetch annotation.

 Setting up the Example

-As an example we will use Customer entity with two properties, id and set of orders.
+As an example, we will use a Customer entity with two properties, an id and a set of orders.

-Next we will create Orders entity, consisting of Customer entity as a reference.
+Next, we will create the Orders entity, consisting of the Customer entity as a reference.

-Next using test class, we will understand the usage of @Fetch annotation.
+Next using the test class, we will understand the usage of @Fetch annotation.

-From fetching the customer details from database, we are using Hibernate session.
+From fetching the customer details from the database, we are using Hibernate session.

-Below is the code to get customer details along with orders from database.
+Below is the code to get customer details along with orders from the database.

-But there can be different ways to fetch the orders from database, either we can join with Customer entity to get the details, or generate single query for we can use another query to get all the order details.
+But there can be different ways to fetch the orders from the database, either we can join with the Customer entity to get the details or generate a single query for we can use another query to get all the order details.

-1) FetchMode.SELECT: it is the default strategy, it will be used for fetching dependent lazily.
+it is the default strategy, it will use for fetching dependent lazily.

-Fetch is used describe how hibernate should retrieve the dependent property when we lookup for a parent entity.
+Fetch is used to describe how to hibernate should retrieve the dependent property when we lookup for a parent entity.

 Using SELECT Hibernate will fetch orders entity lazily.

-This will result the below generated SQL statements.
+This will result in the below-generated SQL statements.

-For each customer it will fetch the orders using individual query, this will result into very well-known n+1 select problem.
-First query is used to fetch the customers, and n queries are used for fetching each customer.
+For each customer it will fetch the orders using an individual query, this will result in a very well-known n+1 select problem.
+The first query is used to fetch the customers, and n queries are used for fetching each customer.

-2) @BatchSize: Fetch mode as an optional configuration to specify the batch size, instead of retrieving the each customer order separately, Hibernate will fetch orders using batches.
+Fetch mode is an optional configuration to specify the batch size, instead of retrieving each customer order separately, Hibernate will fetch orders using batches.
 Using @BatchSize we can configure the batch size.
 This way we can decrease the number of queries required to fetch the orders.

-3) FetchMode.JOIN: It is almost same eager loading, the orders and customer entities are queries using same query.
+It is almost the same eager loading, the orders and customer entities are queries using the same query.

 Hibernate generated SQL statement will look like this:

-4) FetchMode.SUBSELECT: it is used only if the nested property is type of collection.
+it is used only if the nested property is a type of collection.

-Using this fetchmode, only 2 queries are executed, one for fetching the customers, and one more query for fetching all customer orders.
+Using this fetchmode, only 2 queries will execute, one for fetching the customers, and one more query for fetching all customer orders.

 And the Hibernate Generated queries look like below: